 3. LENGTH and Music

-A demo clip is 6-11 seconds long.
+A typical demo clip is 4-11 seconds long.
+Yes, they have gotten shorter over the years.
+A few alternate clips (interjections) can be three seconds or less.
 A FULL commercial demo contains 60 seconds worth of clips.
 The total length can be a couple seconds longer or shorter, but not much.
 Each clip sounds like a portion of an actual commercial.